 - Experiencing temporary hearing loss at any point

-Employers may also utilize administrative controls to lessen the impact of noise in the work environment.
-Examples include limiting the amount of time an individual worker spends near the noise source, keeping workers as far away as possible from the noise source and provide quiet environments, such as soundproof rooms, where workers can recover from noise exposure.
+- Employers may also utilize administrative controls to lessen the impact of noise in the work environment.
+Examples include limiting the amount of time an individual worker spends near a loud noise source, and providing quiet environments, such as soundproof rooms, where workers can recover from noise exposure.

-In addition to all the above, employers can provide workers with hearing protection devices, such as earmuffs and plugs, though OSHA notes this method is often less effective than engineering and administrative changes.
+- In addition to all the above, employers can provide workers with hearing protection devices, such as earmuffs and earplugs.

-OSHA also requires employers to implement an effective hearing conservation program in any industries where noise exposure is equal to or greater than 85 dBA for an 8 hour period, with the exception of the construction industry where the exposure limit is set at 90 dBA for an 8 hour period.
+OSHA requires employers to implement an effective hearing conservation program in any industries where noise exposure is equal to or greater than 85 dBA for an 8-hour period, with the exception of the construction industry where the exposure limit is set at 90 dBA for an 8-hour period.
 This program includes training workers to recognize hazardous noise exposure, fitting them for noise protection equipment, and creating and maintaining an audiometric hearing test program.

 One of the most critical steps of a successful hearing protection program is regular monitoring of noise levels to detect and adapt to changes.
 We now have technology that can monitor worker exposure to noise so employers can be proactive at protecting their workers.
 It is important to have a hearing protection program in place to motivate workers to care for their hearing health.